Accreditation

 Southern State Community College is accredited by the Higher Learning Commission (HLC).

-The 2015-2016 HLC comprehensive reaffirmation visit affirmed Southern State's accreditation and entry into the Open Pathway.
+The 2025-2026 HLC comprehensive reaffirmation visit is April 13 & 14, 2026.
+SSCC is on the Open Pathway.
 This pathway follows a 10-year cycle inclusive of assurance reviews, quality initiative projects, and comprehensive evaluation.
 It affords Southern State the opportunity to pursue improvement projects that meet current needs and institutional aspirations.
 The Year Four Assurance Review was completed in March 2020 and accepted with no recommended monitoring.
-The next comprehensive reaffirmation of accreditation is scheduled for 2025-2026.

 For more information on accreditation contact: